Kripta-Studios/ARS/README.md

-# ARS (Aptitude Retrospective System)
+# ARS (Aptitude Retrocompatibility System)

 ### What is ARS?

-Aptitude Retrospective System is an open-source project under the MPL 2.0 license that aims to solve the problem faced by many GNU / Linux system users who have great difficulty downloading, installing and running old software.
+Aptitude Retrocompatibility System is an open-source project under the MPL 2.0 license that aims to solve the problem faced by many GNU / Linux system users who have great difficulty downloading, installing and running old software.
 ARS aims to fix this by creating a CLI (command line interface) application that downloads and installs a program with one command and runs that old program with another command.
+This program will bring back the retrocompatibility to GNU/Linux.

 ### The 3 main parts of ARS project